We Should All Be Cooking with Fresh Turmeric

 Beyond its status as a culinary powerhouse, turmeric is also a prominent cultural symbol.
 It plays a role in celebrations such as weddings, during which turmeric paste is applied to the bride and groom's skin before the ceremony as a symbol of purity and divinity.
 People even decorate the entrances of their homes with rangoli—turmeric paste shaped into intricate patterns—to invite positive energy and ward off evil spirits.
 The ingredient is also a potent natural dye that can impart everything from fabrics to doughs with a bright yellow hue.

 Though an increasing number of chefs in the U.S. are making turmeric powder an indispensable part of their pantry, its fresh counterpart also warrants a place in your cooking arsenal.
-The gingery flavour and peppery quality are punchier and more robust than the dried variety, and I’ve found that this added brightness is especially noticeable in applications that involve cooking over low heat (think long braises and gentle steaming), or no heat at all (like pickles and smoothies).
+The gingery flavor and peppery quality are punchier and more robust than the dried variety, and I’ve found that this added brightness is especially noticeable in applications that involve cooking over low heat (think long braises and gentle steaming), or no heat at all (like pickles and smoothies).

 Make pickles.

 Whenever I find myself with a lot of turmeric, I slice the root thinly, then season the pieces with lemon juice, vinegar, salt, rapeseed oil, and crushed black mustard seeds.
-The pickles are crunchy and leave a pleasantly numbing sensation on the tongue, and they’re the perfect balance for boldly flavoured Indian dishes.
+The pickles are crunchy and leave a pleasantly numbing sensation on the tongue, and they’re the perfect balance for boldly flavored Indian dishes.

 Add it to smoothies and shakes.